Linda Burney

-Linda Jean Burney (born 25 April 1957) is an Australian politician and is an Australian Labor Party member of the Australian House of Representatives, representing Barton since the 2016 federal election.
-She is Minister for Indigenous Australians in the Albanese ministry, and the first woman who identifies as Aboriginal to serve in that position.
+Linda Jean Burney (born 25 April 1957) is an Australian Labor Party (ALP) politician who was the member of Parliament (MP) for the division of Barton from 2016 to 2025.
+She was the minister for Indigenous Australians from 2022 to July 2024.
+She was formerly a member of the New South Wales Legislative Assembly (MLA) for the district of Canterbury from 2003 to 2016 and previously a teacher.

 Burney was a member of the New South Wales Legislative Assembly representing Canterbury for Labor from 2003 to 2016.
-She was the New South Wales Deputy Leader of the Opposition and was also Shadow Minister for Education and Shadow Minister for Aboriginal Affairs.
+During this election time she was the New South Wales Deputy Leader of the Opposition and was also Shadow Minister for Education and Shadow Minister for Aboriginal Affairs.
 In the Keneally ministry, she was the Minister for the State Plan and Minister for Community Services.
-During 2008 and 2009, Burney was National President of the Labor Party.
+During 2008 and 2009, Burney served as the National President of the Labor Party.

-Burney was the first person who identifies as Aboriginal to serve in the New South Wales Parliament in 2003, and also the first Aboriginal identifying woman to be elected to the Australian House of Representatives in 2016.
+Burney, who is Wiradjuri, was the first known person to identify as Aboriginal to serve in the New South Wales Parliament upon her election in 2003.
+She later became the first known woman to identify as Aboriginal in the House of Representatives upon her entry into federal politics at the 2016 election.

-After the election of a federal Labor government in the 2022 election on 21 May 2022, Burney was appointed Minister for Indigenous Australians.
+After the election of the ALP at the 2022 federal election, Burney was appointed minister for Indigenous Australians in the Albanese government.
+In July 2024 she resigned from the ministry and announced that she would retire from parliament at the 2025 election.